Revitalize Your Brain Health With 6 Science-Backed Pillars

 - Connect with friends and loved ones regularly in person, over the phone, or online.

-- Consider getting a pet – research has shown that owning a pet can provide social support and improve mental health.
+- Consider getting a pet – research has shown that owning a pet can provide social support and maintain mental health.

 Staying socially engaged doesn't have to be complicated or time-consuming.
 It's simply about connecting with others to support your brain health and overall well-being.